yolsever/ML-in-equity-prediction/README.md

 # ML-in-equity-prediction

+This repository contains code, data and documentation about a Machine Learning in Equity Prices Prediction project.
-We are trying to predict future prices using fundamental variables, technical variables for different time scales
+Using Random Forrests, we are trying to predict future price movements.
+Our data contains fundamental and technical variables for different time periods.